Unpaid Overtime FAQs

 Work is generally any labor or effort that benefits the employer.
 Many companies require employees to participate in company activities for no pay.
 Some examples are pre-work meetings, Saturday meetings, and safety training.
 The FLSA may require that you be paid for this participation even though many companies expect you to attend or participate for free.
 The law requires that you are to be paid for all work time.

-You may be entitled to overtime for working “off the clock.”
+You may be eligible for overtime for working “off the clock.”
 You may be entitled to pay for these activities: use of automatic time clock systems, putting equipment or uniforms on before work, taking uniforms off or putting equipment away after work, staying after work to divide tips, count registers, or cleaning the premises.